abhishekTHKUR/headora/README.md

 ### Step 2: Create `.env`

-Create a .env file in the root directory of the repository and replace the placeholders with your actual Magento endpoint, base URL, and logo URL. 🌐
+Create a .env file in the root directory of the repository and replace the placeholders with your actual Magento endpoint, base URL, and logo URL.🌐

 ```typescript
 # This variable will be used in the Next.js config file.